Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation16.PNG" />
 </center>

 8.4.
-Make sure as build folder on Qt Creator is set the bin folder of the project, if not, then change to it or create it like on the following image and go to the tab edit right-click on the project folder and run CMake.
+Make sure that the path is set to the bin folder of the project.
+You may have to create the folder first.
+If the path looks like the path in the image, go to the tab "Edit", right click on the project folder and select "Run Cmake"

 8.5.
 (Optional)If you have another configuration and it fails, so make sure you delete the created CMakeCache.txt in the bin folder and the